CesiumGS/3d-tiles-samples/EXT_mesh_features/SimpleFeatureIdTexture/README.md

 ![Image](screenshot/featureIdTexture_documentation.png)

-### Metadata Structure and Instances
+### Metadata Structure and Entities

-The metadata in this example consists of a single example class inside an [`EXT_mesh_features` schema](https://github.com/CesiumGS/glTF/tree/3d-tiles-next/extensions/2.0/Vendor/EXT_mesh_features#schema-definitions), where the instances are defined with a [property table](https://github.com/CesiumGS/glTF/tree/3d-tiles-next/extensions/2.0/Vendor/EXT_mesh_features#property-tables).
+The metadata in this example consists of a single example class inside an [`EXT_mesh_features` schema](https://github.com/CesiumGS/glTF/tree/3d-tiles-next/extensions/2.0/Vendor/EXT_mesh_features#schema-definitions).
+The entities are the actual instances of this class, and are defined with a [property table](https://github.com/CesiumGS/glTF/tree/3d-tiles-next/extensions/2.0/Vendor/EXT_mesh_features#property-tables).
 The class defines a `component` property that contains `STRING` elements indicating the component of the building, and a `yearBuilt` property that contains `INT16` elements, indicating the year when each component was built:

 ```JSON
 "component" : [